zadorlab/pynta/README.md

-`pynta` is designed to work with the workflow code [`balsam`](https://balsam.readthedocs.io/en/latest/), which enables the seamless running of embarrassingly parallel computations on supercomputers. `pynta` includes several so-called apps that are run through `balsam`, and appear as one monolithic job submission in the queue system.
+`pynta` is designed to work with the workflow code [`balsam`](https://balsam.readthedocs.io/en/latest/), which enables a seamless running of embarrassingly parallel computations on supercomputers. `pynta` includes several so-called apps that are run through `balsam`, and appear as one monolithic job submission in the queue system.
 Another level of parallelism is gained from the ab initio programs, which may